Maria introduces this section on note-making

 - Video transcript

 Sara: So when I'm reading, I always make sure before I read to keep in mind why I'm reading this paper.
 Is it to find a certain point?
-Is it to support my argument in an essay.
+Is it to support my argument in an essay?
 I always make sure to keep that in mind.
-And then as I'm reading, I highlight all the important bits and then I note down why I highlighted and why I think it's important to my argument, why I think it was important for me to remember this fact later on, and then after I'm done, I skim read it again, and then I make sure that I can understand what I wrote and why I wrote it.
+And then as I'm reading, I highlight all the important bits and then I note down why I highlighted it and why I think it's important to my argument, why I think it was important for me to remember this fact later on, and then after I'm done, I skim read it again, and then I make sure that I can understand what I wrote and why I wrote it.

 Making notes in lectures and seminars